-3) Position the pilot figure on the canopy floor as show.
-Locate the oval shaped on the canopy floor and remove the covering.
-Use epoxy to glue this into the base of the pilot figure and glue the cockpit panel in place with C/A glue, please see pictures as shown.
+3) Position the pilot figure on the canopy floor as shown.
+Use epoxy to glue the base of the pilot figure to the cockpit floor, please see pictures as shown.

 4) Position the canopy onto the fuselage.
 Trace around the canopy and onto the fuselage using a felt-tipped pen.
+Carefully cut and remove covering material from the fuselage where the canopy makes contact, exposing the bare wood.
+Then permanently glue the canopy in place with epoxy glue or special "canopy glue".